 We stayed at the Kenai Backcountry Lodge for two nights and during this time we had time for hiking, kayaking and enjoying the scenic lake-view sunsets from the lodge.
 My favorite activity here was the hike up to the tundra.
 It was awesome to get above the treeline and see the views of the lake from above.
 The tundra is a really colorful environment and I had a great time shooting photos of the landscape and my fellow travelers.

 We left the lodge early the next morning and said our goodbyes to the lodge staff.
 We crossed the lake by boat and were met on the other side with a shuttle to bring us back to the Kenai Riverside Lodge.
 After a brief stop we headed farther south along the coast where we boarded our boat transport in Seward that would take us to the Kenai Fjords Glacier Lodge.
 This is a really nice part of the trip because this is when you start exploring the coast.
 The boat trip to Kenai Fjords Glacier Lodge is great because you can see quite a bit of marine life.
-We encountered sea otters, puffins, harbor seals and humpback whales.
+We encountered sea otters, puffins, harbor seals and humpback whales in Alaska.
 The boat also brought us close to a calving tidewater glacier where we floated in the calm waters and enjoyed hot drinks with our lunch.